New York City Police Department: Women in the NYPD

-As a rule, NYPD officers can reside in New York City as well as Westchester, Rockland, Orange, Putnam, Suffolk and Nassau counties and approximately half of them live outside the city (51% in 2020, up from 42% in 2016).
-Legislation has been introduced to require newly hired officers to reside in New York City.

-Fallen officers
+On November 25, 2024, Mayor Eric Adams appointed Jessica Tisch as the NYPD commissioner.
+She is the second woman to serve in the job.

+Line of duty deaths

 The NYPD has lost 932 officers in the line of duty since 1849.
 This figure includes officers from agencies that were later absorbed by or became a part of the modern NYPD, in addition to the NYPD itself.
 This number also includes 28 officers killed on and off duty by gunfire of other officers on duty.
-286 officers have been shot and killed by a criminal.
-The NYPD lost 23 officers in the September 11, 2001 attacks, not including another 247 who later died of 9/11-related illnesses.
+Gunfire from adversaries has resulted in the deaths of 286 officers.
+The NYPD lost 23 officers in the September 11, 2001, attacks, not including another 247 who later died of 9/11-related illnesses.
 The NYPD has more line-of-duty deaths than any other American law enforcement agency.

 Services

 The NYPD has a broad array of specialized services, including the Emergency Service Unit, K9, harbor patrol, air support, bomb squad, counter-terrorism, criminal intelligence, anti-gang, anti-organized crime, narcotics, public transportation, and public housing units.
 The NYPD Intelligence Division & Counter-Terrorism Bureau has officers stationed in eleven cities internationally.

-In 2019 the NYPD responded to 482,337 reports of crime, and made 214,617 arrests.
+In 2019 the NYPD responded to 482,337 reports of crime and made 214,617 arrests.
 There were 95,606 major felonies reported in 2019, compared to over half a million per year when crime in New York City peaked during the crack epidemic of the 1980s and 1990s.

-Public opinion
+Public opinions

-The Quinnipiac University Polling Institute has been regularly measuring public opinion of the NYPD since 1997, when just under 50% of the public approved of the job the NYPD were doing.
+The Quinnipiac University Polling Institute has been regularly measuring public opinion of the NYPD since 1997 when just under 50% of the public approved of the job the NYPD was doing.
 Approval peaked at 78% in 2002 following the World Trade Center terrorist attacks in September 2001, and has ranged between 52 and 72% since.

-Approval varies by race/ethnicity, with black and Hispanic respondents consistently less likely to say they approve of the job the NYPD are doing than whites.
+Approval varies by race/ethnicity, with black and Hispanic respondents consistently less likely to say they approve of the job the NYPD is doing than whites.

-In 2017, the Quinnipiac poll found that New York City voters approve of the way NYPD, in general, does its job by a margin of 67-25%.
-Approval was 79-15 percent among white voters, 52-37 percent among black voters, and 73-24 percent among Hispanic voters.
+In 2017, the Quinnipiac poll found that New York City voters approve of the way NYPD, in general, does its job by a margin of 67–25%.
+Approval was 79–15 percent among white voters, 52–37 percent among black voters, and 73–24 percent among Hispanic voters.
 86% of voters said crime is a serious problem, 71% said police brutality is a serious problem and 61% said police corruption is a serious problem.

-A 2020 poll commissioned by Manhattan Institute for Policy Research reported that the public approve of the NYPD 53% to 40% against, again with strong racial differences: 59% of whites and Asians approved, as did 51% of Hispanics, whereas 51% of black residents disapproved.
+A 2020 poll commissioned by Manhattan Institute for Policy Research reported that the public approved of the NYPD 53% to 40% against, again with strong racial differences: 59% of whites and Asians approved, as did 51% of Hispanics, whereas 51% of black residents disapproved.